pluresideas/pluresideas-oop-exceptions/readme.md

 His reasoning is that there are unchecked exceptions that we do not handle anyway.

 However, I think there is yet another solution, to wrap checked exception and return `Optional.empty()`.
-I borrowed his code from the blog and modified with `Optional`:
+I borrowed his code from the blog and modified it with `Optional`:

 ```java
 class FracFromFile implements Fraction {